 Signing a brokerage contract is an act that should be taken seriously.
 This is why you may, under certain conditions, terminate any contract signed between you and a real estate broker to sell, buy, lease or exchange a residential property.
 This is called the right to cancel.

-Since July 1, 2018, future buyers or sellers of divided co-ownership properties have been even better protected with the new form Declarations by the seller of the immovable - Divided co-ownership designed by the OACIQ specifically for this market.
+Since July 1, 2018, future buyers or sellers of divided co-ownership properties have been even better protected with the form Declarations by the seller of the immovable - Divided co-ownership designed by the OACIQ specifically for this market.

 This is a common question asked by consumers who contact the information centre Info OACIQ.